awsdocs/amazon-fsx-windows-user-guide/doc_source/multi-az-deployments.md

 1. Open the **Start** menu and type **PowerShell**\.
 From the list of matches, choose **Windows PowerShell**\.

-1. If you don't have DFS Management Tools installed on your instance already, install it with the following command:
+1. If you don't have DFS Management Tools installed on your instance already, install it with the following command\.

    ```
    Install-WindowsFeature RSAT-DFS-Mgmt-Con
    ```

-1. From the PowerShell prompt, create a DFS Replication group and folder with the following commands:
+1. From the PowerShell prompt, create a DFS Replication group and folder with the following commands\.

    ```
    $Group = Name of the DFS Replication group